jsturma/backuplens/README.md

 ### Prerequisites

 - Go 1.25.4 or later (Go 1.23+ required for dependencies)
-- YARA library and development headers (for yara-scanner)
+- YARA library and development headers (for yara-scanner) - **CGO required**
 - ClamAV (for pipeline-go to connect to)
 - Make (optional, for using Makefile)

+**Note**: The yara-scanner service requires CGO to be enabled as it uses C bindings to the YARA library.
+This is automatically handled in the Dockerfile, but when building locally, ensure CGO is enabled.

 **Install YARA:**
 ```bash